 Introduction to While Loop in Java

 We use different loops to iterate through the program so as to get the desired outcome.
-One of the loops provided by JAVA is while loop.
+One of the loops provided by JAVA is the while loop.
 All the loops provide similar functionality.
 The difference between these loops is of Syntax and the condition checking time.
-If there is no requirement as such to have a fixed number of iterations then we use while loop instead of other loops.
+If there is no requirement as such to have a fixed number of iterations, then we use a while loop instead of other loops.
 While loop can be considered as repeated If loop.
-It executes only of the condition is met.
+It executes only if the condition is met.

-According to the condition given in a while loop Boolean values are outputted.
-If the resultant Boolean value is true then the loop will be executed otherwise control will flow out of loop thereby terminating the while loop.
+According to the condition given in a while loop, Boolean values are outputted.
+If the resultant Boolean value is true, then the loop will be executed; otherwise, control will flow out of the loop, thereby terminating the while loop.
 This loop will continuously execute until the condition becomes false.